Pierre Ngendandumwe: Career

 Following the completion of his education, Ngendandumwe worked in the Belgian colonial administration as an assistant territorial administrator.
 He supported Prince Louis Rwagasore and was a member of his political party, the Union for National Progress (UPRONA).
 In July 1961 he was appointed Minister of Finance in the caretaker of government of national union assembled by the Belgian administration.
 National elections were held and won by UPRONA; Ngendandumwe became the only member of the Legislative Assembly to hold a university degree.

 The Legislative Assembly met on 28 September to invest a new government with Rwagasore acting as formateur.
 In a secret ballot, most deputies expressed their desire for Rwagasore to become the new prime minister, though two indicated their preference for Ngendandumwe.
 Rwagasore ultimately became prime minister with Ngendandumwe serving as Vice Prime Minister and Minister of Finance.
-On 13 October Rwagosore was assassinated.
+On 13 October Rwagasore was assassinated.
 André Muhirwa was named Prime Minister to replace him, while Ngendandumwe continued to serve as Vice Prime Minister.
-Upon the death of Rwagosore, UPRONA developed two factions which became known as the "Casablanca group" and the "Monrovia group".
+Upon the death of Rwagasore, UPRONA developed two factions which became known as the "Casablanca group" and the "Monrovia group".
 The former was dominated by Tutsis and anti-Western in its ideological orientation.
-The latter was led by Hutus and leaned either pro-West or neutral towards it.
+The latter was led by Hutus and leaned either pro-West or was neutral towards it.
 Ngendandumwe was associated with the Monrovia group.

 In December Belgian Foreign Minister Paul-Henri Spaak summoned Rwandan and Burundian representatives to Brussels to discuss the future of their territory.
 Ngendandumwe led the Burundian delegation.
 He signed an agreement with Spaak, guaranteeing Burundi internal autonomy in most matters until independence.
 On 18 January 1962 he and the President of the Legislative Assembly of Ruanda appealed to the United Nations General Assembly to permit the independence of Ruanda-Urundi as two separate states.
+He served as part of a Burundian delegation sent to the United Nations Headquarters in February to finalise the terms of Burundi's independence.
 The National Assembly appointed him to the Mwami Mwambutsa IV's Crown Council on 22 May 1963.